viamrobotics/docs/docs/tutorials/custom/controlling-an-intermode-rover-canbus.md

 Next, install the PiCAN 2 driver software [following these instructions](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi/).

-{{% alert title="Note" color="note" %}}
+{{% alert title="Tip" color="tip" %}}
-If you restart your pi, you will need to bring up the CAN interface again, as the above linked instructions do not set this process up to be managed on system start.
+If you restart your Pi, you will need to bring up the CAN interface again, as the above linked instructions do not set this process up to be managed on system start.
 {{% /alert %}}

 ### Hardware